 4. Renewing the crumbling steps to York Bridge.

 5. Renewing and adding small flowerbeds; the location of which had changed during the 20th century.

 6. Increasing the seating (from nine to 31 benches).
 During the 20th century the number of benches had greatly reduced and were of a late 20th century style.
-The new benches match those in early 20th century photographs.
+The new benches replicate those seen in early 20th century photographs.

 7. Restoration of the 1889 bandstand – the focal point of the gardens.